pypa/pipenv/docs/index.rst

       --where          Output project home information.
       --bare           Minimal output.
       --three / --two  Use Python 3/2 when creating virtualenv.
+      --python TEXT    Specify which version of Python virtualenv should use.
+      -h, --help       Show this message then exit.
       --version        Show the version and exit.

-      --help           Show this message and exit.
+    Usage Examples:
+       Create a new project using Python 3:
+       $ pipenv --three

+       Install all dependencies for a project (including dev):
+       $ pipenv install --dev

+       Create a lockfile:
+       $ pipenv lock

     Commands:
-      check      Checks PEP 508 markers provided in Pipfile. install    Installs a provided package and adds it to... lock       Generates Pipfile.lock.
+      check      Checks PEP 508 markers provided in Pipfile. install    Installs provided packages and adds them to... lock       Generates Pipfile.lock.
-      run        Spawns a command installed into the... shell      Spawns a shell within the virtualenv. uninstall  Un-installs a provided package and removes it... update     Updates pip to latest version, uninstalls all...
+      run        Spawns a command installed into the... shell      Spawns a shell within the virtualenv. uninstall  Un-installs a provided package and removes it... update     Updates pip to latest version, uninstalls all....

 ::